mmsharepoint/tab-meeting-stageview-vote-movie-fluid/README.md

 - Create an Azure App Configuration as [described here](https://mmsharepoint.wordpress.com/2021/05/17/configure-teams-applications-with-azure-app-configuration-nodejs/#createappconfig)
 - Add your configured App Configuration Http endpoint to .env as AZURE_CONFIG_CONNECTION_STRING
 - Register an app and secret and insert it to your .env as AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and grant access to the Azure App Configuration and Azure Key Vault if you need to debug locally
+- Setup a Azure Fluid Relay Service and put corresponding parameters to .env
+- Adjust code to only use InsecureTokenProvider OR
+- Deploy and configure parallel Azure Function acting as a token provider: https://github.com/mmsharepoint/fluid-vote-movie-tokenprovider
+- You will need to register an app in Azure AD [also described here](https://mmsharepoint.wordpress.com/2021/09/07/meeting-apps-in-microsoft-teams-1-pre-meeting/#appreg)
+  - "Registered App" will be the identity provider app given by the Azure Function
+  - With exposed Api "access_as_user" and App ID Uri api://{NGrok-Url}/{<App ID>}
+  - With the client IDs for Teams App and Teams Web App 1fec8e78-bce4-4aaf-ab1b-5451cc387264 and 5e3ce6c0-2b1f-4285-8d4b-75ee78787346
+- Also add the app ID and other relevant parameters to local .env (taken from .env-sample) as TAB_APP_ID=  e.g.
 - Run ngrok and note down the given url

     ```bash